CommonCrayon/CrayonAllPortals/README.md

 # TODO
-- Closing and reopening Player Manager resets it.
 - Assign Name to Widget, from Player Manager
 - Add a counter next to stronghold ids in player manager